aldebaran/astr/README.md

 **3. Create the database**

-Open a Mongo Client in the terminal:
+- Open a Mongo Client in the terminal

 ```
 mongo
 ```

-Create the database:
+- Create the database

 ```
 use ASTR
 ```

-We need to insert a document to complete the creation of the database.
-Let's insert an empty document in the collection "uselesscollection":
+- We need to insert a document to complete the creation of the database.
+Let's insert an empty document in the collection "uselesscollection"

 ```
 db.uselesscollection.insert({})
 ```

-Now, check that the database is in the list of existing dbs:
+- Now, check that the database is in the list of existing dbs

 ```
 show dbs